zinsy23/dialog-chooser/README.md

 # Audio Focus System

 An intelligent audio processing tool that automatically focuses on the loudest speaker at any given moment, eliminating microphone bleed and creating clean, focused audio tracks.
+No need to dial in on thresholds as it takes the loudest audio track and focuses that.
+It has some level of detecting when there's overlap from multiple speakers, which aren't microphone bleed related, and tries keeping those in.

 ## Overview